 Together, we engage volunteers in rewarding stewardship efforts that care for Colorado’s outdoors and natural resources.
 Here are the resources we offer to our partners:

-Volunteer project development and management for land managers – VOC partners with land managers to develop and execute outdoor volunteer projects of all sizes that meet the needs of volunteers, engage the public in stewardship, and accomplish the stewardship needs of the land manager.
+- Volunteer project development and management for land managers – VOC partners with land managers to develop and execute cost-effective outdoor volunteer projects of all sizes that accomplish the stewardship needs of the land manager, engage the public in stewardship, and provide a rewarding experience for volunteers.
 Agencies and organizations interested in partnering with VOC on an outdoor volunteer project are encouraged to submit an application for consideration.

-Outdoor stewardship training – VOC’s Outdoor Stewardship Institute (OSI) provides a variety of high quality training courses in crew leadership, trail design/construction/maintenance, ecological restoration, volunteer project management, and much more.
+- Outdoor stewardship training – VOC’s Outdoor Stewardship Institute (OSI) provides a variety of high quality training courses in crew leadership, trail design/construction/maintenance, ecological restoration, volunteer project management, and much more.
 Learn more about OSI.

-Colorado Outdoor Stewardship Coalition – This statewide collaboration of non-profit stewardship organizations and federal, state and local land managers is hosted and staffed by VOC.
+- Colorado Outdoor Stewardship Coalition – This statewide collaboration of non-profit stewardship organizations and federal, state and local land managers is hosted and staffed by VOC.
 Among the coalition's many efforts are stewardship forums held around the state and data collection and reporting on statewide impact of volunteer stewardship.
 Learn more about the Coalition.